dob9601/CollaboDev/README.md

 **NOTE: As this software is early access, debug mode must be enabled for it to function properly (serving of static files not setup completely).
 For this reason, I would advise against hosting it on the internet (instead, host it within a LAN).
 Fixing this issue is high up on my list of priorities**

-If you aren't ready to commit yet/want to experience CollaboDev to see if you prefer CollaboDev to your current task management application, send me a message via the email associated with [my GitHub account](https://github.com/dob9601) and I'll provide you access to a temporary Heroku server.

- ---

-My name is Daniel and I am a student in the UK.
-I founded this project out of boredom and have been working on it in my spare time with little to no intention of making any revenue from it.
-However, if you have used this webapp, any donations are greatly appreciated and can be done so via PayPal using the PayPal shield at the top of this readme file.

 <p>
     <a href="http://jigsaw.w3.org/css-validator/check/referer">
         <img style="border:0;width:88px;height:31px"